cosmosZhou/engine/README.md

 # eigen
-A C++ application written for fast inference for deep learning, not for training!
+A C++ application written for sympy project, for fast short functions implementation!

 deployment issue: